unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/01_apis-for-publishers/02_turn-spreadsheet-to-api.md

 # Introduction

-This tutorial will show you how to create a custom web API that gives access to existing data stored in a Google Spreasheet.
+This tutorial will show you how to create a custom web API that exposes data stored in a Google Spreasheet.
 [Google Spreadsheet](http://docs.google.com/) is a popular collaborative data editing tool within the Google Docs suite.

 # Requirements